Feyerabend/ABC80/emu2/03/airfight_structured.md

 Before calling X (row) should be in 65011, and Y (column) in 65012.
 Returns the address in DE.
 (Collision check.)

+* CLEAR (≈ 0276H) First byte should be JEH 18H DDH
+Clears screen.
+Destroys values in IX, D E and A.
 ```